Then and Now

 On Wednesday I gave you only numbers and statistics about D-Day, and through his actions made a comment on how a real leader behaves.

-Today I just link to two sites with some absolutely positively amazing pictures of Normandy in the aftermath of D-Day and pictures from today.
+Today I link to a web sites with some absolutely positively amazing pictures of Normandy in the aftermath of D-Day and pictures from today.

 They are interesting not only because they show the horrendous aftermath of the battle, but they show what much of Europe looked like just less than one-hundred years ago.
 Notice the dirt roads, even in cities.

 But mostly the pictures are a tribute to the resilience of the human spirit.
-After four years under Hitler’s occupation and then the aftermath of the liberation France and all of Europe rebuilt their lives and their countries.
+After four years under Hitler’s occupation and then the aftermath of the liberation France and all of Europe were in ruins.
+These pictures are a tribute to all of Europe and the United States of America, who helped pay for much of the rebuiding, and to the resilience of the human spirit as countries rebuilt their lives and their countries.

 Normandy – Then and Now